-Accidents Without Physical Contact
+No-Contact Car Accidents Happen Without Physical Contact

 What if You Cannot Find or Identify the Other Driver?

-The uninsured coverage portion of your auto insurance plan will cover aspects like medical expenses and property damage.
+The uninsured coverage part of your auto insurance plan will cover aspects like medical expenses and property damage.
 You will need to read the details of your own auto insurance policy for any special requirements when utilizing this coverage.
-For example, some insurers may require that you have a corroborating witness in order to use your coverage.
+For example, some insurers may require that you have a corroborating witness to use your coverage.

 Missing Witness Issues

-- Was involved in the accident,
+- Is involved in the accident

-- Was passing by when it happened, or
+- Was passing by when it happened

-- Was observing the accident close by.
+- Had been observing the accident close by

 Some policies may state that the corroborating witness must be an independent third party; if so, your own passengers may not be able to serve as witnesses.